conor-timmis/conor-timmis/README.md

 📫 &nbsp;**Let's Connect**

 Open to collaborating on full-stack applications, and innovative developer tools.
-Always happy to discuss coding, crypto, and new technologies!
+Always happy to discuss coding, Web3, and new technologies!

 ---